FlowerBirds/rss-read-and-post/README.md

-# rss-read-and-post
+# rss-read-and-post-action
-Use python script to read rss and post to github issue
+Use python script to read rss and post to github issue, schedule by corn actions every day.